 Members of the Board of Trustees are encouraged to participate in the Certified Public Official (CPO) Program offered through the University of Nevada, Reno in partnership with the Nevada League of Cities and Municipalities, Nevada Association of Counties, and Nevada Association of School Boards.

-During the 2017 Nevada Legislative Session, Assembly Bill (AB) 451 was approved and amended Nevada Revised Statute 386 to require at least 6 hours of training/professional development for members of school district board of trustees during their first and third years of service to include, but not limited:
+Nevada Revised Statute 386.327 requires at least 6 hours of training/professional development for members of school district board of trustees during their first and third years of each term of office to include, but not limited:

 - Law relating to public record, including the provisions of Nevada Revised Statutes Chapter 239;